19hours/sg-statutes/Acts/Building Control Act.md

 ### Power to enter premises

-33\.—(1) The Commissioner of Building Control may enter any premises at all reasonable hours for the purpose of —
+33\.—(1) The Commissioner of Building Control or any person appointed by him for this purpose may enter any premises at all reasonable hours for the purpose of —

 (a) ascertaining whether there is, or has been, on or in connection with the premises, a contravention of this Act or the building regulations;